Mugshot Mysteries

 Use Left/Right to seek, Home/End to jump to start or end.
 Hold shift to jump forward or backward.

-Kathryn and Gabriel investigate all three suspects: Ted Kaczynski, whose early bombings hit the same Chicago suburbs.
-Roger Arnold, the warehouse worker whose life imploded under suspicion until he shot an innocent man dead.
-And James William Lewis, the prime suspect who demanded a million dollars to stop the Tylenol poisonings and died in 2023 without ever being charged.
+Then we walk all three suspects.
+Ted Kaczynski, whose early bombings hit the same Chicago suburbs and whose DNA the FBI sought decades later.
+Roger Arnold, the warehouse worker whose life imploded under suspicion until he shot an innocent man, John Stanisha, mistaking him for the bartender who tipped off police.
+And James William Lewis, the prime suspect who wrote the extortion letter, carried a violent past, and died in 2023 without ever being charged, after giving a final interview for a Netflix series.
+We close on the question the case refuses to answer: what does it mean when evil acts with complete indifference, and walks away.

-🎧 Subscribe on Apple Podcasts, Spotify, or wherever you listen so you never miss an episode.
+🎧 Subscribe on Apple Podcasts or Spotify so you never miss an episode.

 Stay curious.
 Stay suspicious.